letsar/state_watcher/packages/state_watcher/README.md

 ```

 Now we need to be able to update the actual state, to do that we still need a store.
-We could create another `StateWatcher` and use the store to update the value, but it can be cumbersome to deal with builder widgets.
+We could create another `WatcherBuilder` and use the store to update the value, but it can be cumbersome to deal with builder widgets.
 Instead we will create a dedicated widget extending `WatcherStatelessWidget`!
 A `WatcherStatelessWidget` is like a `StatelessWidget` except it has a different signature for the build method, in which we can get the store: